PADDIT: Probabilistic Augmentation of Data using Diffeomorphic Image Transformation: Conclusion

 \section{Conclusion}

+In this paper, a probabilistic data augmentation approach using diffeomorphic image transformations is proposed.
+Contrary to traditional augmentation strategies that used predefined or aleatory transformations the proposed method is able to learn transformations that better capture the anatomical variations of the training dataset, while the structural topology is preserved.
 The proposed probabilistic augmentation approach PADDIT, proved to be an effective way to increase the training set by generating new training images which improve the segmentation performance of CNN's based approaches.
-From the results it is evident that the network trained with PADDIT performed statistically significantly better than the networks with either no data augmentation or random B-splines based augmentation.
+From the results, it is evident that the network trained with is performed statistically significantly better than the networks with either no data augmentation or random B-splines based augmentation.